xldenis/tool-lib/README.md

 Additionally, this could form a good starting place for code sharing, by allowing tool authors to place common utility functions in a shared location.

+As the work progresses, it could also be a good opportunity re-organize the various APIs into a coherent and unified set of modules, masking their underlying `rustc` crate sources.

 ## A Rough Guideline for adding an API

 - Don't public expose internal rust api modules, only types or functions.